SalishSeaCast/docs/rivers/river_input.rst

 	 * Main South Arm cells based on map are i=414,415,416 and j=334
 	 * Assumed that 75% goes into the main South Arm (Thomson, 1981)
-	 * Southern South Arm 5% (aka Canoe Pass, although that is not open), cells i= 411,412 j=324
+	 * Southern South Arm 5% (aka Canoe Pass, although that is not open), cells i= 409,410 j=315 .
+This position was corrected in November 2015.
 	 * Main Arm 5%, cells i=434,435, j=318
 	 * North Arm 15%, cells i=440, j=323,324